-When the audio system is set into compact disc operation, the display shows the track, or track and disc number currently being played.
+When the audio system is set into compact disc operation, the display shows the track.

 Error messages

 If the player malfunctions, your audio system will display one of the six following error messages.

 "WAIT": The compact disc player unit may be too hot.
 Allow the player to cool down.